 As you know from my Flying like a pro article series, I am an expert in getting the best flight deals, booking cheap flights, and getting flight upgrades for free.

 Today, I’m inviting you on board to learn all there is to know about flying business class.
-You will find out what is business class, how much a business class flight costs on average, if that extra comfort is worth the extra money, and what is the difference between business class and first class.
+You will find out what business class is, how much a business class flight costs on average if that extra comfort is worth the extra money, and the difference between business class and first class.